vena/jsend4laravel/README.md

 ### Response::jsend($data, $httpStatus, $headers)

-Simply a wrapper around Response::json().
+Wrapper around Response::json().
 The response will be sent as JSONP if a 'callback' value is specified in the request input.

 It's not especially useful to call this by itself, as it will not format the data whatsoever.
-However, all other JSend4Laravel methods ultimate route through this.
+However, all other JSend4Laravel methods ultimate route through this, which then returns a jsonResponse.

 * `$data`:       Data to include in the response, defaults to NULL.
 * `$httpStatus`: HTTP status code for the response, defaults to 200.
 * `$headers`:    Response headers for the response.
 JSON responses are always sent with Content-Type: application/json

+Returns: `Response`

 ### Response::jsendSuccess($data, $httpStatus, $headers)